Mimer SoftRadio - Small Systems

 Maximum number of local computers to one radio is 99.
 And the PC client can handle 8 radios or in the large version up to 30 radios.

-Example with two operators working with three radios.
+Example with two local operators working with two local radios.

 Basic remote system over the Internet